snakazawa/html-parser-comparison/README.md

 ## Benchmark

-This benchmark is measured by the following steps (see test codes):
+This benchmark is measured by the following steps (see also test codes):

 1. Load first HTML file.
 2. Find first 'h1' tag.